C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 ## Design questions - padding bytes

+There are several options for the semantics of padding.
+Presuming one has adopted the Option 1 symbolic unspecified-value token semantics, the choices for padding include:

+a. regarding padding bytes as holding unspecified-value tokens throughout the lifetime of the object, irrespective of any writes to them

+b. when a struct/union or a struct/union member is written, deeming the semantics as also having written unspecified-value tokens to all padding bytes of that struct/union (including of all sub-members)

+c. when a member is written, deeming the semantics as also having written unspecified-value tokens to adjacent padding (and when a struct/union is written as a whole, deeming the semantics as also having written unspecified-value tokens to all padding bytes of that struct/union (including of all sub-members))

+d. as (c) but "following" instead of "adjacent": when a member is written, deeming the semantics as also having written unspecified-value tokens to subsequent padding  (and when a struct/union is written as a whole, deeming the semantics as also having written unspecified-value tokens to all padding bytes of that struct/union (including of all sub-members))

+e. as (d) but "zeros" instead of "unspecified values": as when a member is written, nondeterministically either deeming the semantics as having written zeros to the subsequent padding or leaving it alone  (and when a struct/union is written as a whole, deeming the semantics as also having written zeros to all padding bytes of that struct/union (including of all sub-members))

+f. as (e) but nondeterministically also allowing a struct copy to copy the source padding  (this would need to record padding values in abstract-machine struct values)

+g. as (f) but also nondeterministically also allowing member copies to copy any following source padding (this would need padding values attached to all abstract-machine values, and it's not always clear what code is a "member copy")

+Option (a) makes it impossible for programmers to control what's in the padding.

+Options (b) and (c) are probably needlessly liberal for compilers.

+Option (d) would be a plausible conservative-with-respect-to-current-implementations choice, but not very useful for programmers.

+Options (e,f,g) aim to give programmers a way to maintain the invariant that padding is zero'd, e.g. where that matters for security.
+We're not sure which are sound w.r.t. current optimisations, or (if not) which could be made to be.

+As for effective types, it might be that the semantics has to consider lvalue construction, not just the lvalue type, e.g. to know what counts as a struct member write.

 ### Q61.
 After an explicit write of a padding byte, does that byte hold a well-defined value? (not an unspecified value)

 ```c